Jakub-Czaderski/Cosmic-Piracy-Theory/readme_interactive.md

 The state engine tracks persistent thermodynamic and geometric invariants across conformal boundaries using strict multi-generational inheritance locks:

-* **The 0.85 c Time Leap Control:** When extreme core density ($\Sigma_{\text{cores}} \ge 150$) is subjected to a micro-delay threshold ($\Delta t < 1.0$ Gyr) in Iteration 1, the resulting gravitational shear accelerates the remnants to $0.85\,c$ (85% the speed of light) over a 1,000-year timeline.
+* **The 0.85 c Time Leap Control:** When extreme core density ($\Sigma_{\text{cores}} \ge 150$) is subjected to a micro-delay threshold ($\Delta t < 1.0$ Gyr) in Iteration 1, the resulting gravitational shear accelerates the remnants to $0.85\,c$ (85% the speed of light) over a 1,000-year timeline, traversing roughly 850 light-years through primeval plasma.
 Due to Lorentz time dilation ($\gamma \sim 2.0$), these core trajectories bypass the Iteration 2 infrastructure entirely.
 The observer manually calibrates the exact core ratio caught in the slingshot to project them directly into the Generation 3 matrix.
 * **Automated Star Formation Rate (SFR):** The rate of stellar-collapse core generation is dynamically computed as an invariant physical consequence of local core-density stress and Higgs field energetics:
 $$\text{SFR} = \max\left(0.1, \, \left(0.5 + \left[2.0 \cdot N_{\text{UMNC}} + 1.2 \cdot N_{\text{SMNC}} + 0.5 \cdot N_{\text{IMNC}}\right] \cdot 0.1\right) \cdot \Omega_{\text{Higgs}}\right)$$
-## 4. Analytical Status Warning & Open-Source Collaboration Call
+## 4. Interactive Event Cascades & Thermodynamic Evaporation

-**CRITICAL NOTICE:** This simulation kernel is an ongoing, experimental implementation of the Cosmic Piracy framework.
-Given the hyper-dense causal variables and multi-aeon tracking constraints, the current code execution is **potentially erroneous and may contain logical or mathematical inconsistencies** under edge-case boundary parameters.

-Because this codebase serves as a foundational **Cosmological State Kernel**, developers and theoretical physicists are explicitly encouraged to **fork this repository**, stress-test the state machine, and submit pull requests or bug-fixes to optimize the mathematical compliance of the transition matrix.

-### Peer-Review Contact Registry
-If you encounter structural boundary vulnerabilities, runtime inconsistencies, or mathematical bugs within the state kernel, please submit your full evaluation directly via encrypted communication:
-* **Contact Address:** jakubczaderski.cinnamon@proton.me
-* **Mandatory Subject Tag:** `#interactive code#`
+*   **Interactive Process Control:** Utilizing the integrated Process Control Menu, the observer can actively inject subsequent perturbations directly into an active generation branch ("Add and follow consecutive event") or execute an immediate Conformal Cyclic Reset to progress sequentially.
+*   **Thermodynamic Hawking Deflation:** For massive, finite timelines ($\Delta t \ge 500$ Gyr), cores undergo density loss and mass deflation.
+If the total core count drops to zero, the Enforced Total Evaporation Guard halts progression, forcing a manual decision between a Scenario 10 Conformal Reset or a Scenario 12 Higgs Loop.

 ---